 - If acid reflux symptoms are frequent, consult a doctor

-Acid reflux is a condition where stomach acid or bile causes irritation in the food pipe lining because of digestion problems.
-Usually, people who regularly face acid reflux are sceptical if consuming milk and dairy products can make the conditions worse.
+Acid reflux is a condition where stomach acid or bile causes irritation in the food pipelining because of digestion problems.
+Usually, people who regularly face acid reflux are skeptical if consuming milk and dairy products can make the conditions worse.
 While there are certain foods that are considered to worsen acid reflux, there hasn't been any strong evidence against any particular kind of foods that can be highlighted as acid reflux triggers.
 So, even though dairy products like milk and yogurt are considered a part of a balanced diet, their tolerance is highly subjective and they may or may not worsen acid reflux.

-Reasons for worsening of acid refulx
+Reasons for worsening of acid reflux

 Food restrictions should be based on individual tolerance and symptoms.
 For instance, since high-fat foods are digested slowly and spend more time in the stomach, worsening of acid reflux could be because of drinking whole milk or milkshakes.
 Also, chocolate is known to relax the muscle between the esophagus and stomach, and thus, chocolate milk or hot cocoa are also potential acid reflux trigger.